EU Carbon Border Adjustment Mechanism (CBAM) has been saved

 CBAM in a nutshell

-The general principles of CBAM are as follows (see also this alert):
+The general principles of CBAM are as follows :

-- CBAM aims to prevent ‘carbon leakage’ by subjecting the import of certain groups of products from 3rd (non-EU and non-EFTA) countries to a carbon levy, as they would have been based on the ‘EU-ETS’ if those products would have been produced within the EU;
+- It aims to prevent ‘carbon leakage’ by subjecting the import of certain groups of products from 3rd (non-EU and non-EFTA) countries to a carbon levy linked to the carbon price payable under the EU Emissions Trading System (ETS) when the same goods are produced within the EU.

-- Importing any CBAM products and purchasing CBAM certificates will require a special authorisation (the ‘Authorised Declarant’), which can be applied for by EU importers or representatives who will act on behalf of one or more importers by the competent CBAM authority.
+- Importing CBAM products, purchasing CBAM certificates and submitting CBAM declarations will require a special authorisation (the ‘Authorised (CBAM) Declarant’) issued to EU importers or representatives acting on behalf of one or more importers by the competent CBAM authority.

 How we can help

 Deloitte’s Global Trade Advisory specialists are part of a global network of professionals who provide specialised assistance in global trade matters, including on the topic of CBAM.
 Our professionals can support in carrying out supply chain reviews in the light of the CBAM implementation and transitional period.